alextaes/text-search-engine/README.md

 ## Install and set up
 1. Download and extract the project.
 2. From the main folder run the command `sbt clean package`.
-3. Inside the folder `/target/scala-2.12` a jar file would have been created by the name `adevinta-search-engine_2.12-1.0.0.jar`.
+3. Inside the folder `/target/scala-2.12` a jar file would have been created by the name `text-search-engine_2.12-1.0.0.jar`.
 4. To run the application you must use the `spark-submit` command as it follows:
 `spark-submit \
-   --class com.adevinta.searchengine.SearchApp \
+   --class com.text.searchengine.SearchApp \
-   {PATH_TO_JAR}/adevinta-search-engine_2.12-1.0.0.jar \
+   {PATH_TO_JAR}/text-search-engine_2.12-1.0.0.jar \
    {PATH_TO_FILES}`

 ## Things to consider